grekoskall/cybering/cybering/cybering-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.

+This project uses ngx-cookie-service to manage user cookies.
+Please make sure the service is included in the node_modules by running the following command: npm install ngx-cookie-service --save

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.